cloudacademy/aws-rekognition-workshop-twitter-bot/README.md

 # How it works

-The JeffBarrizer bot will respond to every tweet that contains an image, but it won't actually do much if the image doesn't contain a face, or if it's not SFW.
+The JeffBarrizer bot will respond to every tweet that contains an image.

+Note: it won't actually do much if the image is NSFW or doesn't contain a face.

 Here's how you can interact with it: